janpoli/coen3463-m3t10/README.md

-# mongodb-sample
-Simple Students CRUD application using nodejs express and mongodb
+CRUD using MongooseJS + User login and Registration System using PassportJS and Express Session